Hoffee-Toffee/Troll-Toll-Calculator/README.md

 ### MVP

-As a non-registered user:
+As a toll operator:
-* I want to view a list of bridges.
+* I want to view a list of bridges and their toll collection data.
-* I want to select a bridge and input my route details.
-* I want to see the calculated toll for my route.

-As a registered user:
-* I want to save my favorite routes.
-* I want to track my toll expenses.
+* I want to analyze toll collection trends based on different times of the day.
-* I want to receive notifications for special toll discounts.
+* I want to identify peak hours for each bridge to maximize revenue.

 ### Stretch

-As a registered user:
+As a toll operator:
-* I want to compare toll rates between different bridges.
+* I want to receive automated recommendations for adjusting toll rates during peak hours.
-* I want to receive personalized suggestions for the most cost-effective routes.
+* I want to compare toll revenue between different bridges.

 ---